 Variables:

-To calculate the Sid value, sum the concentrations of sodium, potassium, twice the concentrations of calcium and magnesium ions.
-Subtract the sum of the concentrations of chloride, lactate, and twice the concentration of bicarbonate ions from the previous result.
+To calculate the SIDa value, add sodium and potassium, then add twice the calcium and magnesium concentrations (to account for their +2 charge).
+Subtract the sum of chloride and lactate from the previous result.

 What is a Sid (Strong Ion Difference)?

-The Strong Ion Difference (SID) is a concept used in the field of acid-base physiology, particularly in the context of understanding and managing acid-base disorders.
-It is based on the principle that the pH of a solution (such as blood) is determined by the difference between the concentrations of fully dissociated (or “strong”) cations and anions.
-In other words, it is the difference between the sum of the concentrations of the strong cations (mainly sodium, potassium, and calcium) and the strong anions (mainly chloride and lactate) in plasma.
-The SID is a measure of the net electrical charge of the strong ions in solution and is a major determinant of the bicarbonate concentration and thus the pH.
-A high SID (more cations than anions) will increase bicarbonate concentration and raise pH (alkalosis), while a low SID (more anions than cations) will decrease bicarbonate concentration and lower pH (acidosis).
+The Strong Ion Difference (SID) is a concept used in acid–base physiology, particularly for understanding and managing acid–base disorders using Stewart’s approach.
+It is based on the principle that the pH of a solution (such as blood) is influenced by the difference between the concentrations of fully dissociated (or “strong”) cations and anions.
+In plasma, strong cations are primarily sodium and potassium (with smaller contributions from calcium and magnesium), and strong anions are primarily chloride and lactate.
+The SID (often calculated as the apparent SID, or SIDa) is a major determinant of bicarbonate concentration and thus pH.
+A higher SID tends to increase bicarbonate and raise pH (alkalosis), while a lower SID tends to decrease bicarbonate and lower pH (acidosis).

 How to Calculate Sid (Strong Ion Difference)?